 You may also have heard of aerobic and anaerobic exercises, which need an explanation.

 During anaerobic exercises, muscle cells produce waste materials that lead to discomfort and weakening of the muscles.
 This deterioration in performance is known as fatigue.
-Fatigue forces you to lower the intensity of the activity and eventually stop, which allows the muscles to once again receive adequate oxygen, as well as remove the waste materials.
+Fatigue forces you to lower the intensity of the activity and eventually stop, which allows the muscles to remove the waste materials.
 Aerobic exercises do not produce the same waste materials, which is why the muscle cells can contract repeatedly for long periods of time without fatigue.

 Basically, whether an exercise is aerobic or anaerobic depends on the intensity at which you perform it.
 The more intensely you engage the exercise, the more anaerobic it will become.
-Unless you use extremely light weights, all weight training exercises are anaerobic because the cells do not receive adequate oxygen and must therefore rely on other chemical reactions for fuel.
+Unless you use extremely light weights, all weight training exercises are anaerobic because the muscle cells need a rapid source of energy to sustain their work.